takenet/deckard/README.md

 ### **What Deckard is not?**

 It is important to note that Deckard is not a conventional messaging/queue system.
-If your use case does not involve priority, cyclic queuing, or a locking mechanism, it is recommended to consider alternatives such as GCP PubSub, Kafka, RabbitMQ, Azure Service Bus, Amazon SQS, or other messaging systems.
+If your use case does not involve priority, cyclic queuing, or a throughput control, it is recommended to consider alternatives such as GCP PubSub, Kafka, RabbitMQ, Azure Service Bus, Amazon SQS, or other messaging systems.

 ## Project Status